fatihtelis/react-component-boilerplate/README.md

-# A Boilerplate for Publishing Basic React Components to NPM
+# A Boilerplate for Publishing Basic React Components to npm

 If you want to create basic React components and publish them into [npm](https://www.npmjs.com/) as an open source project without spending time on configuration, you can simply follow the steps and publish your own component.